madpsy/xpa125b_controller/README.md

 The LED should start blinking fast and is waiting for a client connection.
 See the `Bluetooth Serial Console` below for examples of how to connect to it.

+## HC-05 Direct Serial

+You could also attach an additional `hc-05` directly the to the `rx` and `tx` pins on the D1 Mini.
+This is the same as using the built in USB serial port so you could program the D1 Mini through this interface too.
+For this option, in the configuration, you would:

+1. Set `serial_baud` to match the hc-05
+2. Set `use_bluetooth_serial` to `false` (as you will be using the onboard serial interface)

+Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and still have serial over bluetooth available using a second hc-05.

 # MAX3232

 The MAX3232 is an RS-232 transceiver which operates at 3V3 TTL so is perfect for a D1 Mini.
 We can use this for interfacing with RS-232 based devices, such as: